haileytapia/portfolio/index.md

 ### Experience

-I have interned as a technical writer for:
+I have interned as a Technical Writer for:

 - Splunk's security team
 - Domo's education team